-- make use of the complementary strengths of in situ and satellite-based observations; - have shown strong positive impact from advanced microwave sounding instruments (such as AMSU-A); - have shown strong positive impact also from high spectral resolution sounders with improved vertical resolution (AIRS and IASI); - have shown strong positive impact from radio occultation data in the upper troposphere and lower stratosphere in particular; - use 4D data assimilation systems to benefit from more frequent measurements (e.g. from geostationary satellites, aircraft and automated surface stations) and from measurements of cloud, precipitation, ozone, etc.; - benefit from the improved timeliness of key satellite data resulting from systems such as RARS - would benefit from further increased coverage of aircraft data, particularly from ascent/descent profiles in the tropics; - are beginning to see the benefits from global dissemination of highresolution BUFR radiosonde measurements with detailed time-space information - would benefit from more timely availability and wider distribution of some observations, in particular several types of in situ measurement and radar that are made but not currently disseminated globally, such as soil wetness, snow depth, precipitation from rain gauges and radar and ground-based GPS; - would benefit from more ice thickness data and surface salinity.
+- make use of the complementary strengths of in situ and satellite-based observations; - have shown strong positive impact from advanced microwave sounding instruments (such as AMSU-A); - have shown that in a four-dimensional assimilation system wind can be directly constrained from assimilating radiances (e.g. MHS), through the tracer effect; - have shown strong positive impact also from high spectral resolution sounders with improved vertical resolution (AIRS, IASI and CrIS); - have shown strong positive impact from radio occultation data in the upper troposphere and lower stratosphere in particular; - use 4D data assimilation systems to benefit from more frequent measurements (e.g. from geostationary satellites, aircraft and automated surface stations) and from measurements of cloud, precipitation, ozone, etc.; - benefit from the improved timeliness of key satellite data resulting from systems such as DBNet - would benefit from further increased coverage of aircraft data, particularly from ascent/descent profiles in the tropics; - have demonstrated the benefits from global dissemination of highresolution BUFR radiosonde measurements with detailed time-space information - would benefit from more timely availability and wider distribution of some observations, in particular several types of in situ measurement and radar that are made but not currently disseminated globally, such as soil wetness, snow depth, wind gusts, precipitation from rain gauges and radar and ground-based GPS; - would benefit from more ice thickness data and surface salinity.